CHRIS-TOWN CENTER

 Phoenix, Arizona

-CHRIS-TOWN CENTER opened for business August 24, 1961, with fifty inline stores (out of a total of fifty-three spaces).
+CHRIS-TOWN CENTER opened for business on August 24, 1961, with fifty inline stores (out of an eventual fifty-three).
 It was anchored by a 2-level (58,100 square foot) J.C.
 Penney, 2-level (146,100 square foot) Montgomery Ward and 2-level (86,800 square foot), Phoenix-based Korricks.

 Charter tenants included Walgreen Drug, Hanny's men's wear, Guggy's Coffee Shop, Lerner Shops ladies' wear, Singer Sewing Center, Holiday Shoes, and S.S.
 Kresge and F.W.
 Woolworth 5 & 10s.
 A rear parking area Convenience Center included an El Rancho Market grocery store.

 The mall proper was based around three central areas.
 J.C.
-Penney faced onto the Court Of Fountains.
+Penney faced on the Court Of Fountains.
 Montgomery Ward opened on the Court Of Birds.
 Korricks mall entry ran along the east side of the Court Of Flowers.

 In 1966, Korricks was rebranded as a Los Angles-based The Broadway.
 As part of the transition, its floor area was enlarged to 149,100 square feet.
 Later in the decade, the existing Penney's was expanded into a 3-level (191,000 square foot) full-line store.